You need to be agile!

 A delight for any ICT department.

-The range of will, need, wish, observation is huge and, at times, conflicting!
-You bet that for ICT it can be overwhelming.
+The range of will, need, wish, and observation is huge and, at times, conflicting!
+You bet that for ICT, it can be overwhelming.
+And for the all-inclusive subverts, the funny thing is, we do all of it!
+And sometimes, at the same time…

 John Gall in 1975 said:

-A complex system that works is invariably found to have evolved from a simple system that worked.
+“A complex system that works is invariably found to have evolved from a simple system that worked.
 A complex system designed from scratch never works and cannot be patched up to make it work.
-You have to start over with a working simple system.
+You have to start over with a working simple system.”

 This became Gall’s law.

-Now, from all conversations about digital transformation I have been through, the here above complexity and reality always go with -at least- three components:
+Now, from all the conversations about digital transformation I’ve been through, the above complexity and reality always come with at least three components:

-- The Pace.
-Meaning the speed at which a digital service might hit you
+- The Pace: Meaning the speed at which a digital service might hit you.

-- The scale.
-Meaning the order of magnitude the service might have on society when it is out there
+- The Scale: Meaning the order of magnitude the service might have on society when it is out there.

-And you know what, it all explains why, it is utterly difficult to succeed in digital transformation, especially when you want it to be disruptive.
+And you know what?
+It all explains why it is utterly difficult to succeed in digital transformation, especially when you want it to be disruptive.

 NB: John Gall (September 18, 1925 – December 15, 2014) was an American author and retired pediatrician.
-Gall is known for his 1975 book General systemantics: an essay on how systems work, and especially how they fail…, a critique of systems theory.
+Gall is known for his 1975 book *General Systemantics: An Essay on How Systems Work, and Especially How They Fail…*, a critique of systems theory.
 One of the statements from this book has become known as Gall’s law.